oinam/notes/life/happy-life.md

 # How to Lead a Happy Life

-A nice article[1] by Michael Plant, a PhD student, specializing on the nature and causes of happiness at the University of Oxford's Philosophy Department.
+[An interview](https://www.ox.ac.uk/research/research-in-conversation/how-live-happy-life/michael-plant) ([archive](https://archive.ph/PU8kA)) with Michael Plant, a PhD student, specializing on the nature and causes of happiness at the University of Oxford's Philosophy Department.

 > If you look at what people actually do to be happier, it seems nearly everyone tries to change the external facts: we try to become richer, thinner, more successful, to find a better house in a nicer area, and so on.
 A few of us think about trying to spend less time working, and more time on hobbies or with friends and family.
 Almost no one thinks about actively retraining the way they think.
 In fact, I don’t think this last idea even crosses most of our minds.

 If we want to be happier, I think the first place to start is looking at the available options and then working out which to pursue.
 The way I see it, there are only three avenues to take.

-1. We can change how we think
+1. We can change how we think.
-2. how we spend our time
+2. how we spend our time.
 3. or the external facts of our life.

-## Top practical suggestions are:
+## Top practical suggestions;

 1. Write down three things you’re grateful for each day.
 2. Practise mindfulness.